nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Editing a lesson : _edit lsn_

+Use this command to edit a lesson in the module.

-Lists all lessons for the module and asks the user for the index of the lesson to edit.
-Then, lists all editable fields and asks the user for the indices of the fields to edit.
-Lastly, for each selected field, the user inputs a new value.
+Upon entering the command, GULIO will show the list of lessons in the module.
+Select the lesson you would like to edit by entering its index.
+Then, you will see a list of fields you can edit.
+Specify the indices of the fields you would like to edit.
+Finally, for each field you have selected, enter a new value.

 **Format:**<br>
 `edit lsn`